 - ability to incorporate services such as electrical and plumbing in precast elements

 - minimal waste; low wastage rates on site and most waste in the factory is recycled

 - safer sites from less clutter

 - ability to incorporate waste materials such as fly ash

-- simply designed for deconstruction, reuse or recycling.
+- ease of deconstruction, reuse or recycling.

-- Each panel variation (especially openings, bracing inserts and lifting inserts) calls for complex, specialised engineering design.
+- each panel variation (especially openings, bracing inserts and lifting inserts) calls for complex, specialised engineering design

-- Building services (power, water and gas outlets; conduits and pipes) must be accurately cast in and are difficult to add or alter later.
-This requires detailed planning and layout at design stage when plumbing and electrical trades are not usually involved.
+- building services (power, water and gas outlets; conduits and pipes) must be accurately cast in and are difficult to add or alter later; this requires detailed planning and layout at design stage when plumbing and electrical trades are not usually involved

-- Erection requires specialised equipment and trades.
+- erection requires specialised equipment and trades

-- High level site access and manoeuvring room for large floats and cranes free of overhead cables and trees is essential.
+- high-level site access and manoeuvring room for large floats and cranes free of overhead cables and trees is essential

-- Temporary bracing requires floor and wall inserts that have to be repaired later.
+- temporary bracing requires floor and wall inserts that have to be repaired later

-- Cast-in services are inaccessible and more difficult to upgrade.
+- cast-in services are inaccessible and more difficult to upgrade

-- It has high embodied energy.
+- it has high embodied energy.

-Photo: Silvester Fuller
+Photo: Silvester Fuller, DACA

 Simple surface treatments are: